Community Streets Program

 Funding a Project

-Projects are generally funded by a grant or some other funding opportunity and need to go through the permitting process of the Community Streets Program.
+Typically, projects are funded by the applicant, however, DOTI occasionally offers funding opportunities to support Denver residents, and artists in the Community Streets Program.
 Denver’s Department of Transportation and Infrastructure (DOTI) offers in-kind support via staff time to help realize a community’s desire for placemaking projects.
+You can connect with our team at communitystreets@denvergov.org.

 How to Host a Project

-Applicants should plan for projects to last 4-8 months.
-The host will need to gather information and organize their community/project team.
-Eventually, the project team will finalize a proposal idea and submit it to DOTI.
-DOTI reviews the project and provides an approval in a timely fashion.
-Once the project proposal is approved, a project team can expect the full application process to last for about 90 days.
-During that 90-day timeframe, the applicant is responsible for performing outreach and informing stakeholders about the project proposal, acquiring the necessary permits from the various teams/agencies at Denver, and then installing the project.
+Project timelines are based on the different project types and installation needs.
+Applicants should begin planning their project at least 4 months before their desired install date, including site selection, art planning, and community engagement.
+Applicants will complete the Community Streets Intersection Mural Application and submit to the Community Streets Administrator at least 90 days prior to the desired install date.
+After the application is submitted, DOTI will review the project and provide an approval.
+A project team can expect the full application process to last for about 90 days.
+During that 90-day timeframe, the applicant is responsible for performing outreach and informing community members about the project proposal, acquiring the necessary permits from the various teams/agencies at Denver, and then installing the project.

 The image below provides an overview of the process: